qutech/qupulse/doc/source/concepts/pulsetemplates.rst

 First, the :meth:`.PulseTemplate.create_program` checks parameter consistency with parameter constraints and translates the pulse template into an instantiated program object, which is then further interpreted and sequenced by the hardware backend code (in :py:mod:`~qupulse.hardware`).

+See :ref:`instantiating` for a more in-depth explanation of instantiating pulses.

 Relevant Examples
 ^^^^^^^^^^^^^^^^^